shrektan/shrektan_blog/content/post/2019-05-06-the-special-unicode-character-uff0d-in-ms-sqlserver.md

 What's even strange is that MS SQLServer stores them differently.
 It means if I delete the primary key constraints then insert the two values into the table.
 I can see the two records are clearly different, one is `-` (the normal minus) and the other is `－`(the great `\uff0d`).

-Haven't googled the cause yet...
+Haven't googled out the cause yet...
 For now just use a workaround and let it go...
 Really really don't want to waste the precious time on this kind of issues any more... :cry: